sascommunities/git-workshop/README.md

 # Using Git with your SAS projects

-This project contains supporting materials for the Git &amp; SAS hands-on workshop presented at [PharmaSUG 2022](https://www.pharmasug.org/us/index.html).
+This project contains supporting materials for the Git &amp; SAS hands-on workshop presented at [SESUG 2024](https://sesug.org/SESUG2024/index.php) (and originally at [PharmaSUG 2022](https://www.pharmasug.org/us/index.html)).

 ## Setup and tools